-The Renewable Portfolio Standard (RPS) has been enacted in 29 states and the District of Columbia, and Clean Energy Standards have been adopted by six states.
+As of December 2023, the Renewable Portfolio Standard (RPS) has been enacted in 28 states and the District of Columbia, and Clean Energy Standards (CES) have been adopted by 11 states.
 These standards are part of the renewable energy and alternative energy frameworks established by the U.S. Department of Energy and individual states.
-In addition, seven states have renewable portfolio goals and seven states have clean energy goals that are expected to increase the need for renewable energy products and services.
+In addition, seven states have renewable portfolio goals that are expected to increase the need for renewable energy products and services.
 These standards and goals and the related increased demand for renewable energy products and services provide the opportunity to develop new insurance products tailored to changes in related markets.

-Our dedicated Global Renewable Energy Practice, which provides solutions for renewable energy businesses, enables Travelers to evaluate and pursue the opportunities presented by the expanding renewable energy industry, as discussed in further detail under Capturing Climate Opportunities and Supporting the Growth of Renewable Energy Businesses.
+Our dedicated Global Renewable Energy Practice, which provides solutions for renewable energy businesses, enables Travelers to evaluate and pursue the opportunities presented by the expanding renewable energy industry, as discussed in further detail under Climate Opportunities and Supporting the Growth of Renewable Energy Businesses.

-4. Increased sales of Travelers automobile insurance products with new technologies (medium-term)
+4. Potential customer interest in Travelers products or services related to automobile and property insurance (medium-term)